Matt Beck shares on lessons learned from the moon landing, from casting vision to failure response and more.

 Nelson Mandela once said, “Vision without action is just a dream, action without vision just passes the time, and vision with action can change the world.”

 The Path to the Moon

 Most people do not realize the process of getting to the moon was already underway.
 Kennedy’s moon goal was based off data, planning and council from his team at NASA establishing if they were provided with the necessary resources, a lunar landing would be possible.
 Vice President Johnson also provided the strong belief he could work with congress to obtain the necessary funding.

 A multi-step pathway had been established and was already underway with the Mercury program.
 The goal of Project Mercury was to determine whether humans could survive in space.
-That had been established.
 Project Gemini which expanded space flight to two individuals in space for multiple weeks and included docking and astronauts being outside the space craft was the next step.
 Project Apollo was the final step which expanded the crew to three with the primary mission to land men on the moon, explore it and return them safely to Earth.
 The first Apollo mission never flew as a cabin fire during a launch rehearsal test killed all three crew members resulting in a 20-month delay of manned space flight.

 After assessing the failure of Apollo 1 and testing other space flights to perfect the new Saturn V rocket, Apollo 8 took astronauts into the moon’s orbit.
 Apollo 9 and 10 tested the lunar module in earth orbit and lunar orbit.
 Finally, in July of 1969, Apollo 11 carried the first men to the moon’s surface while Michael Collins remained in lunar orbit.
 President Kennedy’s vision was fulfilled.

 Setting SMART Goals